KudosTechnologies/kudconnect-service-api/README.md

 - **API-First Approach:** We believe in designing the API before writing the code.
 This means you can expect a well-documented, intuitive API that forms a contract guaranteeing the behavior of the application.
 - **Unit & Acceptance Tests:** Our project template includes examples of both unit tests (which test individual components in isolation) and acceptance tests (which test the system end-to-end).
 These examples are designed to help you write your own tests and promote a Test-Driven Development (TDD) approach.

+> Please Also check [Project Wiki](https://github.com/KudosTechnologies/kudconnect/wiki) for more details and references.

 ## Getting Started

 To get started, simply clone this repository and follow the setup instructions.
 This template is a living document and will continue to be updated with additional features and improvements.
 We look forward to your contributions and feedback!